+What is HECM loan?
 HECM stands for Home Equity Conversion Mortgage, which allows senior citizens to extract useful income out of their home equity.
-In HECM, the mortgagor’s home becomes collateral, and the loan is repayable only when the borrower stops living in the mortgaged property either because they are dead or has moved elsewhere.
+In HECM mortgage, the mortgagor’s home becomes collateral, and the loan is repayable only when the borrower stops living in the mortgaged property either because they are dead or has moved elsewhere.

 In a traditional mortgage, your equity increases as you continue repaying the loan you borrowed.
 The objective behind paying off both the principal and the interest is to eventually become the complete owner of your residence.

 Meanwhile, HECM mortgage lets you borrow funds based on your existing home equity.
 A majority of the elderly own their home, but unfortunately, many do not know that their largest asset could easily be a good source of their retirement income.
 Although you do not have to pay monthly after HECMing your property, the loan amount increases rather than decreasing with time.

 In a traditional mortgage, the bank or the lenders disburse the entire amount in one go right at the beginning to enable the borrower to buy a house, whereas, HECM mortgage entails multiple facilities.
 You can procure a lump sum, go for monthly payments, and even borrow more if need be.

 Again, monthly repayments characterize standard mortgages, and you may even be required to pay the outstanding balance in the end.
 One of the USPs of a reverse mortgage is the lenders reclaim their money just once, i.e. after the borrower vacates the mortgaged property or passes away.

 Home Equity Conversion Mortgage is entirely devoid of complexities, as far as, the way it works is concerned.
 Factors such as your age, interest rate, and the value of your property will determine the total loan amount.
 Older owners with costlier homes will have a bigger borrowing limit.